chanikarnock/discord-init-tracker-bot/README.md

-# discord-init-tracker-bot
-discord-init-tracker-bot

 # Use discord as your initiative tracker tool
-Do quite literally as the title said!
+discord-init-tracker-bot is script that using discord.py to create interactive discord bot.
+It does quite literally as the title said!

 ## To use